 Like the savory British meat pie it's named after, a pork pie hat is a fashion morsel that's anything but bland.
 Its most distinctive feature is a flat, round-shaped crown (also called a telescope crown) and circular crease.
 While this hat style was first worn by women in in the 1830s, it later became synonymous with jazz musicians of the 1940s.
 Pork pie hats often have small “stingy brims” similar to the trilby, but they are rolled slightly upward to give it more of a suave finish.

-For a sharp look, try the Montegro straw pork pie hat by Biltmore (pictured above), a sleek Panama hat handwoven from authentic Ecuadorian straw with a streamlined 2-inch brim and black grosgrain band.
-For more options, shop our latest selection of pork pie hats in felt, straw, and other materials.
+For a sharp look, try the Encore felt pork pie hat by Scala (pictured above), a sleek structured wool felt hat with a streamlined 2-inch brim and black grosgrain band.
+For more options, shop our latest selection of pork pie hats.

 When you want a small-brim hat that's big on style, look no further than a flat cap.
 These soft yet structured lids are another excellent alternative to the trilby hat.
 Also known as ivy caps, driver caps, and golf hats, flap caps are defined by a short, rigid visor and low profile — they don't have a crown because they don't need one.